 Students who need time away from their clerkships for residency interviews are permitted to request up to 12 days off during interview season, which runs from October 1 through February 15 of each academic year.
 In addition:

 - Students may request no more than 4 days off for interviewing during any 4 week rotation, and no more than 2 days over any 2 week rotation.
 This includes partial day absences of greater than four hours.
-Students will be required to make up time off at the clerkship director’s discretion.
+Students will be required to make up time off at the rotation director’s discretion.

-- Students who require more days off than permitted under this Policy must arrange with the clerkship director to make up the missed days.
+- Students who require more days off than permitted under this Policy must arrange with the rotation director to make up the missed days.
 Missed days cannot be made up by taking time from other rotations.

 - Students are not permitted to take more than 2 days off in any core clerkship for residency interviews.